 Prior to the increase of gas commodity prices in 2021 and 2022, there had been a trend over the previous decade where the distribution proportion of bills was increasing, while the commodity portion of the bill decreased.
-This was due to two factors: (1) a drop in commodity prices caused by a large increase in U.S. domestic gas supplies due to the expanded deployment in the U.S. of hydraulic fracking techniques to extract gas, and (2) the increase in capital expenditures by the gas utilities on their distribution facilities, specifically the STRIDE expenditures.
+This was due to two factors: (1) a drop in commodity prices caused by a large increase in U.S. domestic gas supplies due to the expanded deploymont in the U.S. of hydraulic fracking techniques to ment in the U.S. of hydraulic fracking techniques to Figure 1.7: BGE Typical Winter Bill by Component, 2014-202' extract gas, and (2) the increase in capital expendispecifically the STRIDE expenditures.
 The combined effect has been that the drop in commodity prices has offset the increase in base rates.
 Figure 1.7 shows how a notable flip occurred in 2016: Gas customers began paying more for delivery of the gas than for the gas commodity they use, as a proportion of their monthly gas bill.